How can you help students make meaning during exploration? Questioning!

 Where can you learn more about designing activities that support student exploration and discovery?

 Support student discovery is a VITAL part of implementing the NGSS.
 If you aren’t doing it, you simply aren’t using the standards as they were intended.
-For that reason, we devote a LOT of time in our Science Teacher Tribe Course + Community professional development program to developing instructional sequences that carry students from exploration to learning.
-If you’re looking for more support as you implement the NGSS, let us walk you through creating those cohesive units that tie your standards together, assessments that evaluate students on all three dimensions, and carefully crafted instruction that fosters student discovery of the content.
-End the course with a completely self-designed NGSS-aligned unit while earning a certificate of completion from iExploreScience!
+For that reason, we devote a LOT of time in our iExplore Academy professional development program to developing instructional sequences that carry students from exploration to learning.
+If you’re looking for more support as you implement the NGSS, let us walk you through creating those cohesive unit storylines that tie your standards together, assessments that evaluate students on all three dimensions, and carefully crafted instruction that fosters student exploration and discovery of the Disciplinary Core Ideas.
+End the course with a completely self-designed NGSS-aligned unit storyline while earning a certificate of completion from iExploreScience!

-If you’re not ready to enroll in our full professional development program, check out the free mini-course – Intro To The NGSS – to get a handle on the basics.
-Discover what the NGSS REALLY looks like in the classroom – from changes to your content and instruction all the way down to your assessments.
+If you’re not ready to enroll in our full professional development program, check out the free mini-course – Kickstart AHA: Intro To The NGSS – to get a handle on the basics.
+Discover what the NGSS really looks like in the classroom – from changes to your content and the shift to storylines to your three dimensional activities and the integration of exploration and discovery.

 If you are anything like me, transitioning to the NGSS can be totally overwhelming.
 Teaching is hard as it is – you’re busy keeping up with the “normal” lessons day to day and week to week, plus grading, meetings, IEPs, behavior management, so on and so forth.
 I get it.
 Who has the time or energy to figure out all that goes into these new standards and their impact on your curriculum, let alone what it means for your teaching!